The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 Dolphin Watching Tour from Lagos

-✔️ Led by a marine biologist
+✔️ Ethical tour led by a marine biologist

 ✔️ 1.5 hour Atlantic Ocean dolphin safari